 |SR-21||An SR-21 form is required in more narrow circumstances relating to automobile accidents and traffic violations.|

 The costs associated with an SR-22 extend beyond the fee for the actual certificate, which is typically between $15-$25.

 If your license has been suspended or revoked, it means you have a number of serious traffic violations on your driving record.
 Car insurers will consider you a risky-to-insure driver who is more likely to cause an accident or be involved in expensive insurance claims that the car insurance company may end up financially responsible for.
 Therefore, you may qualify for coverage, but it will generally come at a higher price.

-In Florida, you’ll need to keep your SR-22 certificate (and a corresponding insurance policy) in force for three years, which reflects the time it will take for the violations to get removed from your driving record.
+In Florida, you’ll usually need to keep your SR-22 certificate (and a corresponding insurance policy) in force for around three years, which reflects the time it will take for the violations to get removed from your driving record.